Wes Anderson: 2010s

 In 2012, Anderson's film Moonrise Kingdom was released, debuting at the Cannes Film Festival, where it competed for the Palme d'Or.
 The film is a coming-of-age comedy set in a fictional New England town.
 It includes ensemble performances by Bill Murray, Edward Norton, Bruce Willis, Frances McDormand, and Tilda Swinton.
 The film is emblematic of Anderson's style and earned him another Academy Award nomination for his screenplay.
 The film was also a financial success, earning $68.3 million at the box office against a budget of only $16 million.

 In 2014, Anderson's next film, The Grand Budapest Hotel, was released.
-It stars Ralph Fiennes, Tony Revolori, Saoirse Ronan, Jeff Goldblum, Willem Dafoe, F. Murray Abraham, and several of Anderson's regular collaborators, including Murray, Owen Wilson, Swinton and Schwartzman.
+It stars Ralph Fiennes, Tony Revolori, Saoirse Ronan, Jeff Goldblum, Willem Dafoe, F. Murray Abraham, and several of Anderson's regular collaborators, including Murray, Owen Wilson, Swinton, and Schwartzman.
 It is mostly set in the 1930s and follows the adventures of M. Gustave, the hotel's concierge, making "a marvelous mockery of history, turning its horrors into a series of graceful jokes and mischievous gestures", according to The New York Times.
 The film is one of Anderson's greatest critical and commercial successes, grossing nearly $175 million worldwide and earning dozens of award nominations, including nine Oscar nominations with four wins for Best Production Design, Best Costume Design, Best Makeup, and Best Original Score.
-These nominations also included his first for Best Director.
+It won the BAFTA Award for Best Original Screenplay in 2015.

 Anderson returned to stop-motion animation with Isle of Dogs.
 Production on the film started in the United Kingdom in October 2016, and it was released in March–April 2018.
 The film received Academy Award nominations for Best Animated Feature and Best Original Score.

+Three of his films appeared in BBC Culture's 2016 poll of the greatest films since 2000.
+(Note: Moonrise Kingdom (2012) at no. 95; The Royal Tenenbaums (2001) at no. 68; and The Grand Budapest Hotel (2014) at no. 21.)

+He earned the Silver Bear for Best Director and another Best Animated Feature nomination for his second stop-motion film, Isle of Dogs, released in 2018.